 1. Another excellent financial performance.
-The SEA now has the highest level of funds within the Federation which is an excellent base from which to develop long term success.
+The SEA now has the highest level of funds since its inception and within the Federation which is an excellent base from which to develop long term success.

 2. The high profile that the SEA now enjoys means that we were involved with numerous consultations during the year including:

-- Department of Energy & Climate Change (DECC) form and content of new Climate Change Agreements
+- Department of Energy & Climate Change (DECC) consultation on the simplification of CCAs

 - DECC & DEFRA changes to Environmental Permitting Programme

 - Environment Agency (EA) review of charging schemes for 2012 to 2015